0xpedrojorge/Rust_Interpreter/README.txt

 a) In ast.h: define the Cmd datatype and the declare the corresponding command constructors.

-b) In asa.c: implement the new constructor functions.
+b) In ast.c: implement the new constructor functions.

 c) In scanner.flex add the new tokens belonging to the language of commands (while, if, then, else, = , ; , { , }).